A-Z List | Careers | Contact Us

 Avoid tick bites

-If infected ticks are in the area, wear long-sleeved shirts that fit tightly around the wrist and long-legged pants tucked into socks or shoes or boots.
-Light-coloured clothing makes it easier to see if ticks land on your clothing.
+• Cover up by wearing light coloured, long-sleeved shirts that fit tightly around the wrist and tuck long-legged pants into socks or shoes or boots.

 Tick bites: what to do if you're bitten